paolobenve/myphotoshare/README.md

 ## License

-Copyright (C) 2010 - 2014 Jason A. Donenfeld.
-All Rights Reserved.
-Copyright (C) 2017 - 2017 Paolo Benvenuto.
+Copyright (C) 2010 - 2014 Jason A. Donenfeld, 2017 - 2017 Paolo Benvenuto.
 All Rights Reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License